iamlostshe/inboxium/README.md

-# Inbox.py: SMTP Server for Humans
+# Inboxium: SMTP Server for Humans

 This is the simplest SMTP server you'll ever see.
 It's asynchronous.